surniaulula/wpsso-google-merchant-feed/readme.txt

 Requires At Least: 5.5
 Tested Up To: 6.4.1
 WC Tested Up To: 8.3.1
-Stable Tag: 8.0.0
+Stable Tag: 9.0.0

-Google Merchant Feed XMLs for WooCommerce and custom product pages, with multilingual support.
+Google Merchant feed and inventory XMLs for WooCommerce and custom product pages, with multilingual support.

 == Description ==

 <!-- about -->

-**Google Merchant Feed XMLs for WooCommerce and custom product pages, with multilingual support.**
+**Google Merchant feed and inventory XMLs for WooCommerce and custom product pages, with multilingual support.**

 **E-Commerce Plugin Optional:**